 And to a Millennial, a green business is a smart business.

-This is all great.
-But the next, most important step is to tell the rest of us what you’re doing.
+The next most important step is to tell the rest of us what you’re doing.

 Show the World You’re Green